One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

-\paragraph{Description:} This pattern models missingness that arises from the practical/physical limits of measurement equipment, where values below a lower detection limit (left-censoring) or above an upper detection limit (right-censoring) are not recorded.
-We would expect to see such missingness in sensor or biological assay datasets where test equipment can only detect biomarker levels above/below certain thresholds. \paragraph{Methodology:} For each column $j$, a censoring direction (left or right) is chosen with equal probability.
+\censormnar maps to the \textbf{MNAR-UD} (Unstructured, Deterministic) category in the structured missingness framework.
+It is "Unstructured" as the missingness of an entry is independent of other missingness indicators, and "Deterministic" because any value falling beyond the censoring threshold is missing with certainty. \paragraph{Methodology:} For each column $j$, a censoring direction (left or right) is chosen with equal probability.
 A cutoff value is determined based on a specified quantile, $q_{\text{censor}}$, of the set of currently observed (non-missing) values in that column.
 Let $X^{*}_{:,j}$ denote the set of observed values in column $j$, i.e., $X^{*}_{:,j} = \{X_{ij} \mid M_{ij}=1\}$. \begin{itemize} \item \textbf{Left-Censoring:} All values in column $j$ that are less than the $q_{\text{censor}}$-th quantile of the observed values in that same column are set to missing.
 The threshold is a single scalar value calculated from the column's observed data.

 \item \textbf{Right-Censoring:} All values in column $j$ that are greater than the $(1-q_{\text{censor}})$-th quantile of the observed values in that column are set to missing.
 The threshold is a single scalar value.